Alumni Student Recruitment Activities

-As an Alumni Student Recruiter, there are a number of ways you can volunteer your time, and each is a worthwhile way to give back to the U-M community.
+There are many ways to volunteer your time, each of which is a worthwhile way to give back to the University of Michigan community.

-Volunteers are encouraged to participate in one or all of these activities:
+Alumni Student Recruitment volunteers are encouraged to participate in one or all of the following activities:

 Adopt-a-School Liaison

 The heart of the Alumni Student Recruitment program is the Adopt-a-School activity.
-Alumni volunteers establish a connection with up to three high schools in their area, acting as a local resource for prospective and admitted students and high school counselors.
-The main recruitment activity for volunteers is making congratulatory calls to the admitted students from their adopted schools and sharing their Michigan experience and alumni perspective to encourage students to attend U-M. Volunteers have access to Recruiter Resources to assist in their recruiting efforts.
+Alumni volunteers, both domestically and internationally, establish a connection with high schools in their area.
+The main recruitment activity for volunteers is making congratulatory calls to admitted students from their adopted schools and sharing their University of Michigan experience and alumni perspective to encourage students to attend U-M. Volunteers have access to recruiter resources to assist in their recruiting efforts.

 College Fair Alumni Representative